Retirba/VGS_Smite/README.md

 	Microsoft Windows SDK: http://www.microsoft.com/en-us/download/details.aspx?id=8279

 BEFORE YOU BEGIN:
+	Extract *.ahk to the same directory.
 	Please take a look at the VGS_Config.ahk file.
 Here, you'll be able to reassign the kebindings for starting voice communication, pausing voice communication, and closing the script.
 	Note: "^" stands for "CTRL."
-For example, "^t" = "CTRL+T". "!" can be used for "ALT" In addition, I've included a nifty function for leveling your ult (if it can be leveld) before using it simply by pressing 4 (ult keybinding).
+For example, "^t" = "CTRL+T". "!" can be used for "ALT" To start the script, run the "VGS_SMITE.akh" script.
+	In addition, I've included a nifty function for leveling your ult (if it can be leveld) before using it simply by pressing 4 (ult keybinding).
 I didn't originally come up with this function, but I honestly can't remember where I found it.

 NOTES: